 His daughter Alicia (Ingrid Bergman) walks numbly out of the courtroom and is accosted by newspapermen with those wonderful cameras.
 (I always think of the “For British Eyes Only” episode of Arrested Development when a flash bulb goes off in the courtroom, and someone says “Who let a flash bulb camera in here?”)

 Anyway, Alicia’s father has been helping the Nazis but he’s been caught.
 Is she on his side?
 We don’t know, but we see law enforcement surveilling her house and generally keeping an eye on her.

-Ben Hecht (who wrote a thousand wonderful movies, Spellbound and Barbary Coast, among many) and Hitchcock were writing the script for this movie in early 1945, and they began shooting in October.
+Ben Hecht (who wrote a thousand wonderful movies, including Spellbound) and Hitchcock were writing the script for this movie in early 1945, and they began shooting in October.
 The war was ending, true, but it wasn’t even over when they were developing this movie.
 Nowadays, Nazi spies, Nazis hiding out in South America, and hidden uranium stores are clichés and form the plot of dozens and dozens of movies, but can you imagine going to see Notorious in 1946?

 Bergman’s costumes were designed by Edith Head who often worked with Alfred Hitchcock.
 Shall we take a moment to read into this extraordinary getup?

 Yes.
 At this point in the film, all we know about Alicia is that her father is a traitor, and it looks like she knows how to throw a party and have a good time.
 She’s not exactly demure or retiring, let’s say that.

 The print on her top reminds us of impossible-to-tame zebras who run wild and free.
 The sequins give it that extra oomph.
 Her exposed tummy says “Look at me, I’m daring and I don’t do ladylike.
 Deal with it.”